 The Trade-off

-Talos forces you to debug through proper channels (API, logs, metrics).
-NixOS lets you debug however you want, including ways that might cause drift.
+Talos pushes you to debug through proper channels: API, logs, metrics.
+NixOS lets you debug however you like, including the ways that quietly introduce drift.
+Whether that freedom is a gift or a trap depends entirely on your discipline.

 My Recommendation